GoogleCloudPlatform/err-stackdriver/README.rst

 Contributions to this plugin are always welcome and highly encouraged.

-See `err-gcloud`'s `CONTRIBUTE <CONTRIBUTE>`_ documentation.
+See `err-gcloud`'s `CONTRIBUTE <CONTRIBUTE.md>`_ documentation.

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-See `Code of Conduct <code-of-conduct>`_ for more information.
+See `Code of Conduct <CODE_OF_CONDUCT.md>`_ for more information.

 License
 -------